joooooooooooooooooooooooooooooooooooosh/dotfiles/README.md

 `wal/templates/zathurarc` to `~/.config/zathura/zathurarc`

 If you don't have a desktop notifications handler, make sure to disable desktop notifications in apps such as `discord` that tend to panic if their attempts to send a desktop notification fail.

+`config/ranger/plugins/zoxide` is a submodule, so in git's infinite wisdom it doesn't clone the submodule along with the repository.
+Run `git submodule update --init config/ranger/plugins/zoxide` to fix that.